TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

 9. Map the variable to the corresponding Content Control.

-10. [OPTIONAL] You can place your "Parse JSON," "Select," "Apply to each," and "Set variable" actions in a "Scope" to organize them into one block.
+10. [OPTIONAL] You can place your "Parse JSON," "Select," and "Set variable" actions in a ["Scope"(https://www.bloomsoftwareco.com/blog/keep-your-flows-organized-using-scopes-in-power-automate)] to organize them into one block.
 This can be helpful especially if you have many data tables to handle.
-You cannot place "Initialize variable" actions in a Scope however, as Power Automate requires this to be on the top-level and it cannot be nested in any action.
-When placing actions in a Scope, order is important as these actions depend on the one before.
+You cannot place "Initialize variable" actions in a ["Scope"](https://www.bloomsoftwareco.com/blog/keep-your-flows-organized-using-scopes-in-power-automate) however, as Power Automate requires this to be on the top-level and it cannot be nested in any action.
+When placing actions in a ["Scope"](https://www.bloomsoftwareco.com/blog/keep-your-flows-organized-using-scopes-in-power-automate), order is important as these actions depend on the one before.

 11. You're done!
 Below is an overview of what a completed sequence looks like.
 The initialization of arrays occurs above these actions and is not shown.